CSharperMantle/e_oct_dice/README.md

 You may also obtain a copy of this license at [LICENSE-GPL](LICENSE-GPL).

-### Non-code files: CC BY-SA 4.0 International

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+In this project, the hardware designs, as contained in [`hardware/`](hardware/), and the physical designs, as contained in [`physical/`](physical/), are licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License**.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 You may also obtain a copy of the legal code of this license at [LICENSE-CC-BYSA-40](LICENSE-CC-BYSA-40).

+Libraries and other assets used in this projects are licensed under their respective, some non-OSS, licenses.

-## OSS used in this project
+## Third-party resources used in this project

 ### [FwLib_STC8](https://github.com/IOsetting/FwLib_STC8)